Understanding your business's financial health is crucial. One effective way to do this is through breakeven analysis.

 What is Breakeven Analysis?

-Breakeven analysis determines the point at which your business's
+Breakeven analysis determines the point at which your business's revenues equal its costs.
+This is your breakeven point.

 At this point, you are not making a profit, but you are not losing money either.